Evictions hearings surge in Idaho after CARES Act expires

 Adding to tenants' problems, evictions notices don't always make it clear that hearings are being conducted remotely now.

-"And so people are literally showing up to the courthouse and being turned away, and calling into their eviction court hearings from their cell phones in their car in the parking lot," said Rabe.
+"And so people are literally showing up to the courthouse and being turned away, and calling into their eviction court hearings from their cell phones in their car in the parking lot," Rabe said.

 She also says moratoriums could be helpful as a stop-gap, but that ultimately longer-term solutions are required to prevent evictions.